Forest-Economics-Goettingen/optimLanduse/README.md

-An analysis of the performance of the socio-economic indicators shows that the performances of the three relevant indicators equal the multi-functional portfolio (Fig. 7).
+An analysis of the performance of the socio-economic indicators shows that the performances of the three relevant indicators equal the multifunctional portfolio (Fig. 7).
 The result is still defined by financial stability, investment costs and meeting household needs.
 Consequently, the guaranteed performance
 ![(1-\beta)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%281-%5Cbeta%29 "(1-\beta)")
-also equals the multi-functional portfolio.
+also equals the multifunctional portfolio.
 Therefore, this socio-economic portfolio also does not perfectly reflect the currently observed land-cover composition.
 This means that further indicators appear to be relevant for the actual farmers’ decisions.